 In wet AMD, the blood vessels underneath your macula begin to leak blood and other fluids into the back of the eye.
 This distorts your vision and causes straight lines to appear wavy.

-Eventually, these abnormal blood vessels and their fluids will form scars, resulting in a permanent central vision loss.
+Eventually, these abnormal blood vessels and their fluids will form scars.
+This results in permanent central vision loss.
 Wet AMD often results in more severe vision loss than dry cases.

-In rare cases, approximately 1 in 20,000, AMD will develop in children or teenagers.
+In rare cases, AMD will develop in children or teenagers.
 This is known as Stargardt disease.
 While Stargardt disease is similar to AMD, it is thought to be caused entirely by genetics.

 There are three stages of macular degeneration:

-- Intermediate AMD.
 In this stage, there is usually some vision change or loss.
 However, not everyone will experience vision problems yet.
-Optometrists will perform an eye examination to look for larger drusen or pigment changes in the retina.
+Optometrists will perform an eye examination to look for larger drusen or pigmentation changes in the retina.

 Symptoms of Macular Degeneration